xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 Reading this last section it might seem to end in doom and gloom.
 This isn't really how I wanted to sign off on things.
-Rice farming was a positive experience for me, connection with nature, building relationships with my wife's family and growing my Japanese skills.
-Doing a day of manual labour, chatting shit then going for the onsen and some BBQ and beers is far better than grinding away at some enterprise SaaS that will probably disappear in a few years.
+Rice farming was a positive experience for me, a connection with nature, building relationships with my wife's family and growing my Japanese skills.
+Doing a day of manual labour, chatting shit, then going for the onsen and some BBQ and beers is far better than grinding away at some enterprise SaaS that will probably disappear in a few years.